ech3lon42/ECLoot/README.md

 # ECLoot
-Hotkey based equipment manager for Skyrim written in Papyrus.
+Hotkey based equipment manager for Skyrim SE written in Papyrus.

 ## Features
 * Equip Items or entire Outfits on your character, Follower or any NPC quickly and **without using Menus**.